The Missing Link: Family Secrets

 The timing was all wrong—the pandemic hit, my workload was insane, and my mother’s health started to decline.

-In Feb 2020, my mother called, sounding a bit upset.
+In February 2020, my mother called, sounding a bit upset.

-My cousins planned a reunion with my brother, and she had just found out.
+My cousins had planned a reunion with my brother, and she had just found out.
 I was upset too.
-We were outsiders in our own story, though the impact settled differently on each of us.

 In 2020, my brother successfully found our sister.

 She had written my mother a letter in the 1990s, hoping for a response.

-None ever came.
+She reached out to me, and we’ve stayed in contact by email.
 She was told she was adopted when she was five or six years old, so this wasn’t a shock for her.

 My sister is an accomplished doctor, a researcher, a mother of three, and now a grandmother.
-My brother does well in finance, and lives a peaceful life in the Oslo fjords with his longtime partner, near the forest and water.

 There’s a deep, layered sadness—mourning not just what is, but what never was and never will be.
-It’s grief of a different kind—the loss of the sibling bond I never got to build, and loss of a mother, as mine was emotionally scarred.

 Even the most painful truths are better than the silence of secrets.